toralf/torutils/README.md

 ```

 Best is to (re-)start Tor afterwards.
-The live statistics of your entwork rules can be watched by:
+The live statistics of your network rules can be shown by:

 ```bash
 sudo watch -t ./ipv4-rules.sh
 ```

-The output should look similar to the [IPv4](./iptables-L.txt) and [IPv6](./ip6tables-L.txt) examples.
+The output should look similar to the [IPv4](./iptables-L.txt) and [IPv6](./ip6tables-L.txt) example.

 ### Stop